-After an incident of sexual assault and/or domestic violence, the victim should consider seeking medical attention as soon as possible at the nearest hospital and report the incident to law enforcement.
-In Washington, evidence may be collected even if you chose not to make a report to law enforcement.
-In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to College hearing boards/investigators or police.

-If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with law enforcement or Public Safety to preserve evidence if the victim changes her/his mind later.
+If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with law enforcement or Public Safety to preserve evidence in the event that the victim changes her/his mind at a later date.

 - To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable. - Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but
+It is best to allow police to secure items in evidence containers, but if you

-- if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have the time and ability to do so. - If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify the local police department if off-campus or if on-campus, notify Public Safety and/or the Title IX Coordinator so that those orders called a no contact order can be observed on campus.
+- are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have the time and ability to do so. - If you obtain external orders of protection (e.g restraining orders, injunctions, protection from abuse), please notify the local police department if off-campus or if on-campus, notify Public Safety and/or the Title IX Coordinator so that those orders called a no contact order can be observed on campus.